AXLMRIN/active-tigger-model-dev/README.md

 ### Step 1: Train an embedding model

-With the class `DataHandler`, we open a csv file, preprocessa and split data (possible stratification) into a train, eval and test set.
+With the class `DataHandler`, we open a csv file, preprocess and split data (possible stratification) into a train, eval and test set.

 > **Parameters to set:** data, preprocessing, stratification.